voostindie/markdown-from-template/README.md

 ```

 To use a custom Ruby version, configure the workflow environment variable `RUBY_PATH` by pointing it to the directory Ruby is in.
 In my case, that's `/Users/vincent/.rbenv/shims`.

+The editor is currently hardcoded to be Obsidian.